Jinsu-L/AI-Practice-On-Jupyter/README.md

 ### Natural Language Processing Example
 * Test

+## About
+This repository is primarily for my personal practice and exploration of AI and machine learning concepts.
+All notebooks are designed to be run on Google Colab.
+Feel free to explore and use the notebooks as a reference or for your learning.

 ## Contributions
 While this is a personal repository, contributions are welcome!
 If you have suggestions or improvements, please feel free to fork the repo, make your changes, and submit a pull request.